-Veteran Farrier, Steve Norman reports, “I have probably seen more abscesses in the past few months than I have probably seen in any spring in the last 10 years”.
+Veteran Farrier, Steve Norman, in 2019 reports, “I have probably seen more abscesses in the past few months than I have probably seen in any spring in the last 10 years”.

 - Slight or intermittent lameness, that progresses to no weight-bearing on the affected leg

 - More weight carried on the toe to protect the heel

 - ‘Hotness’ in the affected hoof